Graph tilings in incompatibility systems: Introduction

 \subsection{Perfect graph tilings}

 One of the most fundamental research topics in extremal graph theory is to determine sufficient conditions forcing spanning structures, such as perfect matchings, Hamilton cycles, $H$-factors, etc. Textbook results of Hall and Tutte give a sufficient condition for the existence of a perfect matching (see e.g. \cite{Diestel}).
 A classical theorem of Dirac \cite{Dirac} states that every graph $G$ on $n\ge 3$ vertices with minimum degree $\delta(G)\ge n/2$ contains a Hamilton cycle.
-More often, a \emph{Dirac graph} is an $n$-vertex graph with minimum degree at least $n/2$, where $n\ge 3$.
 For $H$-factors, when $H=K_k$, the seminal Hajnal--Szemer\'edi theorem \cite{HS} characterizes the minimum degree forcing a $K_k$-factor and the bound is best possible. \begin{theorem}[Hajnal and Szemer\'edi \cite{HS}] Let $G$ be an $n$-vertex graph with $n\in k\mathbb{N}$.
 If $\delta(G)\ge \left(1-1/k\right)n$, then $G$ contains a $K_k$-factor. \end{theorem}

 Up to an error term, the following theorem of Alon and Yuster \cite{AY} generalizes Theorem~\ref{thm:HS}.

 \begin{theorem}[Alon and Yuster \cite{AY}] For every $\alpha>0$ and every graph $H$ there exists an integer $n_0$ such that every graph $G$ whose order $n\ge n_0$ is divisible by $|H|$ and whose minimum degree is at least $(1-1/\chi(H)+\alpha)n$ contains an $H$-factor. \end{theorem}